First- and Second-Order Stochastic Adaptive Regularization with Cubics: High Probability Iteration and Sample Complexity: Introduction

-\author{Katya Scheinberg \qquad Miaolan Xie \ where $\phi$ is possibly nonconvex and satisfies the following condition: \begin{assumption} \quad$\phi$ is bounded from below by a constant $\phi^*$, is twice continuously differentiable, and has globally $L$-Lipschitz continuous gradient and $L_H$-Lipschitz continuous Hessian. \end{assumption} We present and analyze a stochastic adaptive cubic regularization algorithm for computing a point $x$ such that $\norm{\nabla \phi(x)}\leq \epsilon$, for some $\epsilon>0$, when $\phi(x)$ or its derivatives are not computable exactly.
+\begin{assumption} \quad$\phi$ is bounded from below by a constant $\phi^*$, is twice continuously differentiable, and has globally $L$-Lipschitz continuous gradient and $L_H$-Lipschitz continuous Hessian. \end{assumption} We present and analyze two versions of stochastic adaptive cubic regularization algorithms.
+The first is designed to compute a point $x$ such that $\norm{\nabla \phi(x)}\leq \epsilon$, for some $\epsilon>0$.
+The second is designed to compute a point $x$ satisfying both $\left\|\nabla \phi\left(x\right)\right\| \leq \epsilon$ and $\lambda_{\text{min}}(\nabla^2\phi(x)) \geq -\sqrt{\epsilon}$, where $\lambda_{\min}(\cdot)$ is the minimum eigenvalue of a matrix.
+Both algorithms are under the setting that $\phi(x)$ or its derivatives are not computable exactly.
 Specifically, we assume access to stochastic zeroth-, first- and second-order oracles, which are defined as follows.

 {\bf Stochastic zeroth-order oracle} ($\mathsf{SZO}(\epsilon_f, \lambda,a)$).
 Given a point $x$, the oracle computes $f(x,\Xi(x))$, where $\Xi(x)$ is a random variable, whose distribution may depend on $x$, $\epsilon_f, \lambda$ and $a$, that satisfies